michaelklishin/monger/README.md

 [Cassaforte](http://clojurecassandra.info), [Langohr](http://clojurerabbitmq.info), [Elastisch](http://clojureelasticsearch.info), [Titanium](http://titanium.clojurewerkz.org), [Quartzite](http://clojurequartz.info) and several others.

-## Write Performance
+## Baseline Performance

-Monger insert operations are efficient and have very little overhead compared to the underlying Java driver.
-Here are some (very unscientific) numbers on a MacBook Pro from fall 2010 with Core i7 and an Intel SSD drive:
+Monger is efficient and has very little overhead compared to the underlying Java driver.
+Here is one (very unscientific) benchmark on a MacBook Pro from mid-2010 with Core i7 and an Intel SSD drive:

 ```
 Testing monger.test.stress